A version of this article has been published in Destination CRM Magazine, contributed by Yoav Kutner, CEO and Co-Founder of Oro Inc.

 - assist with contracts and proposals

-However, these steps are only part of efficient operations.
+However, these steps are only part of an efficient B2B sales strategy.
 Once vendors start selling on a marketplace platform, operators need to continue to support them with insights from analytics, sales enablement tools, and stay committed to growing the relationship.